-- 1. The decision that the student is heading for a PhD, which can happen as early as after one year of full-time study (or two years part-time).
 This is a significant transition in the student's programme and normally one upgrade is permitted.
-As such, it is to be approached with appropriate care and attention to detail. - 2.
+As such, it is to be approached with appropriate care and attention to detail.

 Formal 'upgrading' of registration to PhD.
 This should normally be reserved for the point when candidates can state what their 'independent and original contribution to knowledge' will be and when they have produced a significant amount of writing at PhD level.
-This needs to be delayed until (typically) after two years of full-time study (three to four years of part-time study) so that it provides a target for the student to work towards and (more importantly) so that it provides the last opportunity to ensure that only students who are able to succeed at doctoral level are transferred.
+This needs to be delayed until (typically) after two years of full-time study (three to four years of part-time study) so that it provides a target for the student to work towards and (more importantly) so that it provides the last opportunity to ensure that only students who can succeed at doctoral level are transferred.
 If transfer/upgrade to PhD is not successful, this is a normal stage to remain registered for an MPhil, but this is vastly better then, than after three plus years and afailure.

-The scheduled dates for PhD transfer interviews for the 2023/2024 academic year can be found in the LST Institutional Academic Calendar.
+The scheduled dates for PhD transfer interviews for the 2024/2025 academic year can be found in the LST Institutional Academic Calendar.
 Please ensure that the Research Programmes Administrator knows in advance if you wish to have your PhD transfer interview on one of these dates.
 The Research Programmes Administrator will send you a form which requires you and your supervisory team to fill in and sign it.